 - Physical violence,

 - Harm to others,

 - Violence or threat of violence to one’s self,

 - One’s sexual or romantic partner,

 - And/or to the family members or friends of the sexual or romantic partner.

 Privacy: information related to a report of alleged misconduct will be shared only with those College employees who “need to know” in order to assist the complainant(s) and/or aid in the investigation or resolution of the complaint.

-Respondent: the individual(s) alleged to have sexual harassment, sexual violence, sexual assault, intimate partner violence, domestic violence, dating violence, or stalking, regardless of whether or not formal conduct (corrective) action is taken.
+Respondent: the individual(s) alleged to have committed sexual harassment, sexual violence, sexual assault, intimate partner violence, domestic violence, dating violence, or stalking, regardless of whether or not formal conduct (corrective) action is taken.

 Retaliation: means any adverse action taken against a person for making a good faith report of Prohibited Conduct or participating in any proceeding under this policy.
 Retaliation includes threatening, intimidating, harassing, coercing, deliberately making false statements to intimidate or threaten or cause harm or any other conduct that would discourage a reasonable person from engaging in activity protected under this policy.
 Retaliation may be present even where there is a finding of “no responsibility” on the allegations of Prohibited Conduct.
 Retaliation can be committed by any individual or group of individuals, not just by a Respondent or Complainant.
 Retaliation does not include good faith actions lawfully pursued in response to a report of Prohibited Conduct.

 Senior Official: Generally speaking, the initial assessment and subsequent grievance procedures against a Respondent are overseen by an administrator designated as the Senior Official: